-- GPT-2 Dataset is a Webtext-style dataset provided by OpenAI3 with HWTs adopted from WebText and MGTs produced by GPT-2 XLM-1542M. - GPT-3 Dataset is a News-Style open source dataset constructed by us based on the text-davinci-0034 model of OpenAI, which is the most capable GPT-3 model so far and can generate longer texts (maximum 4,000 tokens).
-The GPT-3 model refer to various latest newspapers (Dec.
-2022 Present) whose full texts act as the HWTs part and generate news by imitation.
-We use two subsets: mixed- and unmixed-provenances.
-The details of this dataset are explained in Appendix A.1.
+GPT-2 Dataset is a Webtext-style dataset provided by OpenAI with HWTs adopted from Web-Text and MGTs produced by GPT-2 XLM-1542M.

+GPT-3.5 Dataset is a News-style open-source dataset constructed by us based on the text-davinci-003 model (175B) of OpenAI, which is one of the most capable GPT-3.5 models so far and can generate longer texts (maximum 4,097 tokens).
+The GPT-3.5 model refers to various latest newspapers (Dec.
+2022 - Present) whose full texts act as the HWTs part, and the model generates by imitation.
+We design two subsets: mixed- and unmixed-provenances, whose details are explained in Appendix A.2.

-The statistics of datasets is summarized in Table 1 and the implementation details are in Appendix A.3.
+The statistics of datasets is summarized in Appendix A.1.
+We randomly sample 500 examples